 - At this time, click anywhere in the workflow graph area to see the below outcome.

-- Likewise, follow the same procedure for the other Name Box and type the values of the B symbol.
+- Likewise, follow the same procedure for the other Name Boxes and type the values with the B symbol.

 - Finally, click anywhere in the sheet to display the workflow chart.